 So far, your plans for sailing around Malta are going perfectly, and you’ve sailed your boat hire to the island’s most popular spots and the best beaches.
 With some time to spare, it’s time to look towards Malta’s special Sister Islands of Gozo and Comino.
 Maybe you’ve already embarked on a boat trip to Malta in the past, and have returned again to explore her neighboring gems on a new boat rental.

-Either way, Sailo is eager to show you why your Malta adventures should definitely include a visit to Gozo and Comino, and what you need to include in your boat tours.
+Either way, Sailo is eager to show you why your nautical adventures should definitely include a visit to Gozo and Comino, and what you need to include in your plan for Malta boat trips.

 About Gozo and Comino